 This would mean roughly a $270 per month payment at graduation.
 That is perfectly manageable for a recent grad with a degree.

 Note that I am talking about federal student loans.
-These have much more generous interest rates and repayment methods than private loans.
+These have much more generous repayment methods than private loans and often better interest rates as well (unless you have excellent credit).

 Okay, now we are down to $42,000.